 In recent years, metal roofing has been dominating the roofing industry with high demand in the residential sector.
-Slowly but surely, homeowners in most suburban communities in the United States are starting to phase out asphalt shingles with metal roofing.
+Homeowners in most suburban communities are starting to phase out asphalt shingles with metal roofing.

 Since there’s a wide variety of different metal roofing that you can choose from, it’s going to be a challenge to look for the right metal roofing.
 But the question still remains: what’s the best metal roofing for residential homes?